rohya8/GithubCommands/README.md

     $ git init
     ```

-+ git add  => Adds files in the to the staging area for Git.
++ git add  => Adds files in the to the staging area for git
   There are different ways to use git add
     - To add a single file
      ```sh